 But starting in 2000, CITs began operating in ways that many believed were more comparable to mutual funds, providing daily valuation and standardized transaction processing, which greatly increased adoption by defined contribution plans.
 Then, in 2006, the Pension Protection Act provided for a new default investment election for unallocated 401(k) participant assets.
-These Qualified Default Investment Alternatives (QDIAs) include certain types of "approved" investment strategies and may take the form of managed accounts, target risk funds and target date funds.
+These Qualified Default Investment Alternatives ("QDIAs") include certain types of "approved" investment strategies and may take the form of managed accounts, target risk funds and target date funds.
 Many target date funds-the most widely adopted QDIA-are implemented as CITs, and as their assets have grown, so have the assets of CITs generally.
-Recently, CIT coverage by database vendors such as Morningstar has increased as well, providing additional transparency and reporting capabilities.
+Recently, CIT coverage by database vendors such as Morningstar has increased, and many CITs are now adding ticker symbols, providing additional transparency and reporting capabilities.

 CITs have become a popular alternative to mutual funds within qualified retirement plans.
-Since 2012, CIT use has grown by 56% within DC plans, while the usage of mutual funds has decreased1-a trend that we expect to continue.
+Over the past decade, CIT use has grown by about 25% within DC plans, while the usage of mutual funds has decreased1-a trend that we expect to continue.

-Source: Callan 2017 and 2019 DC Trends surveys.
+Source: Callan 2017 and 2021 DC Trends surveys.
 Multiple responses were allowed.